devonfw/devon4ng/samples/ElectronTest/README.md

 # Devon4ngElectronTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3 and updated to 9.0.3.

 ## Development server